-As you dive into sociology or criminal justice as a major or minor, or a social work minor, at Simpson College, you’ll find you’ve landed on some of the best programs a Midwest college has to offer.
+As you dive into sociology, criminal justice, or human services as a major or minors at Simpson College, you’ll find you’ve landed on some of the best programs a Midwest college has to offer.

 With a degree in sociology you will study society and social interaction, that is, the nature and workings of humans in group life.
 Criminal justice majors learn to think in terms of theoretical critiques of the inner-workings of the criminal justice system.
-Social work minors learn about the helping services approach as well as conflict resolution tactics or counseling strategies.
+Human services majors learn about the helping services approach as well as conflict resolution tactics or counseling strategies.
 Throughout the department, themes of social justice application and analyses can be found and explored.

 As you look around our webpages and think of questions, be sure to reach out to Dr. Carolyn Dallinger, the Department Chair, or any faculty member.
 We look forward to hearing from you!